 Depression, anxiety, bipolar disorder, cognitive function, memory, and sleep — all are related to how your neurotransmitters function.
 Your neurotransmitter genes interact with your lifestyle and environment to impact your risk of depression and other mood disorders.

-These articles dive into the scientific research on how genetic variants impact mood disorders and cognitive function.
-Please keep in mind that the information here is for educational purposes — and talk with your doctor if you have medical questions.
+Please keep in mind that the information here is for educational purposes — learn, understand, and talk with your doctor if you have medical questions.

 Cortisol is a hormone produced by the adrenal glands in times of stress, and it also plays many roles in your normal bodily functions.
 It is a multi-purpose hormone that needs to be in the right amount (not too high, not too low) and at the right time.
 Your genes play a big role in how likely you are to have problems with cortisol.

 Genetic variants in the BDNF and serotonin receptor genes combine to increase the risk of depression and anxiety.
 Learn more about BDNF and how these variants interact -- and check your genetic data to see how this applies to you.